Key Takeaways

 These mushrooms are white and globe-shaped with long, distinctive spines.
 Some say they're even structurally similar to a cauliflower!

-Does Lion’s Mane Help With Brain Fog?
+Does Lion’s Mane Work With Brain Fog?

 Brain fog isn’t a medical condition as such - it's a symptom or a certain set of symptoms, that can affect your ability to think and function normally.